The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 l.
 Evaluation report to DEP after completing first time inspections

-Local Septic Management Plan - identifies, monitors and addresses proper operation, maintenance and upgrade of septic systems in a comprehensive manner.
+This plan identifies, monitors and addresses proper operation, maintenance and upgrade of septic systems in a comprehensive manner.
 This plan does not require periodic inspection, neither does it relieve the obligation to have the system inspected at time of property transfer.

 Local Septic management Plans must include: